-To seek high total investment return by providing a high level of current income and the potential for capital appreciation.
+To seek a high level of total return, with an emphasis on current income.
 The Fund cannot assure you that it will achieve its investment objective.
-The Fund's investment objective may be changed by the Fund's Board without prior notice to or approval of the Fund's shareholders.
+The Fund's investment objective may be changed by the Board without prior notice to or approval of the Fund's shareholders.